 OTA-to-Self-Assessment Reconciliation: The DAC7-Era Discipline

-Since January 2025, Airbnb, Booking.com, Vrbo and similar OTA platforms report each host's annual gross receipts plus property identifiers plus listing data directly to HMRC under SI 2023/817 (The Platform Operators (Due Diligence and Reporting Requirements) Regulations 2023).
+Since January 2025, Airbnb, Booking.com, Vrbo and similar OTA platforms report your annual gross receipts plus property identifiers plus listing data directly to HMRC under SI 2023/817 (The Platform Operators (Due Diligence and Reporting Requirements) Regulations 2023).
 HMRC ingests the data and matches it against Self Assessment returns by taxpayer reference.

 Two structural issues complicate the reconciliation: